210329-UTA-SH-UiPath/training-code/4-Services/Notes.md

 ## SOA - Service Oriented Architecture
-- Architectural Approach in which appliactions make use of services available in the network.
+- Architectural Approach in which applications make use of services available in the network.
 Two components of services are
     - Service Provider
     - Service Consumer
     - ![Image of Service](https://github.com/201019-UiPath/training-code/blob/main/images/Service.png)